iveverita/Weatherly/README.md

 # Weatherly ⛅
+Telegram: @iamweatherly_bot </br>
 Never get caught off guard by the weather again!
 Weatherly is an intelligent Telegram bot that keeps you informed about weather conditions in your city.

 ## Features ✨